 QSW has three main parts:

-- The Report Designer window that allows you to customize the report.
+- The Report Designer window that lets you customize the report.

 - Microsoft Excel that displays the final output and allows you to make changes.